bbenedict/bbenedict/100days.md

 ## day 70

 Another side bar, this time back to accessibility.
-I am really going through the details now of what it takes to make a full accesible e-learning app.
-I watched sereveral videos on YouTube of people with disabilities using screen readers.
+I am really going through the details now of what it takes to make a full accessible e-learning app.
+I watched several videos on YouTube of people with disabilities using screen readers.
 All my teams are going to understand accessibility going forward.

 ## day 71

 Amelia Wattenberger wrote another fantastic blog post about her approach to [using D3.js with Reactjs](https://wattenberger.com/blog/react-and-d3).
 I wouldn't be surprised to see an update to her book *Fullstack D3 and Data Visualization*.
-She uses the Reactjs hook useRef to access the SVG object which then enables more of the D3.js libary.
+She uses the Reactjs hook useRef to access the SVG object which then enables more of the D3.js library.
 I re-wrote two of my charts to use this approach.

 ## day 72

 I resumed my cypress.io work to solve the CI vs. server challenge.
-I am trying to write one set of tests, exercising the interface through navigation and interaction, that work with stups or with a server (see day 69).
-Turns out the cypress.io stub feature requires you to simluate the calls for GET and POST, which means your tests are not using their navigation methods like visit and click as much.
+I am trying to write one set of tests, exercising the interface through navigation and interaction, that work with stubs or with a server (see day 69).
+Turns out the cypress.io stub feature requires you to simulate the calls for GET and POST, which means your tests are not using their navigation methods like visit and click as much.
 Miragejs seems like the right solution.
 You intercept HTTP calls by defining routes and from there return your mocked data.
 The code needs some re-factoring.
 When doesn't it?
 But I think at this point I have a solution that enables us to run client side tests with a server, which is better for integration tests, and without a server, which is better for CI.

 ## day 73

-I dabbled with another one of the langauges listed in my original goals.
+I dabbled with another one of the languages listed in my original goals.
 This was interesting.
 But the learning curve to appreciate the benefit of the language felt longer than I wanted to spend.
 I might have to re-think how to spend my last 25+ days on this project.

 ## day 74